T. E. Lawrence: Early life

 The Lawrence family lived at 2 Polstead Road, Oxford from 1896 to 1921.

 Thomas Edward Lawrence was born on 16 August 1888 in Tremadog, Carnarvonshire, in a house named Gorphwysfa, now known as Snowdon Lodge.
-His Anglo-Irish father Thomas Chapman had left his wife Edith, after he had a first son with Sarah Junner, who had been governess to his daughters.
+His Anglo-Irish father Thomas Chapman had left his wife Edith, after he fathered his first son with Lawrence's mother Sarah Junner, who had been governess to Chapman's daughters.
 Sarah was herself an illegitimate child, born in Sunderland to Elizabeth Junner, a servant employed by a family named Lawrence.
 She was dismissed four months before Sarah was born, and identified Sarah's father as "John Junner, Shipwright journeyman".

 Lawrence's parents did not marry, but lived together under the pseudonym Lawrence.
 In 1914, his father inherited the Chapman baronetcy based at Killua Castle, the ancestral family home in County Westmeath, Ireland.
 The couple had five sons, Thomas, called "Ned" by his immediate family, being the second eldest.
 In 1889, the family moved from Wales to Kirkcudbright, Galloway, in southwestern Scotland, then to the Isle of Wight, then to the New Forest, then to Dinard in Brittany, and then to Jersey.

 From 1894 to 1896, the family lived at Langley Lodge, set in private woods between the eastern borders of the New Forest and Southampton Water in Hampshire.
 At Langley Lodge (now demolished) young Lawrence had opportunities for outdoor activities and waterfront visits.

 In the summer of 1896, the family moved to 2 Polstead Road in Oxford, where they lived until 1921.
 The wooden shed built in the garden for Lawrence to study when a schoolboy is still standing.
 From 1896 until 1907, Lawrence attended the City of Oxford High School for Boys, where one of the four houses was later named "Lawrence" in his honour.
 The school closed in 1966.
 Lawrence and one of his brothers became commissioned officers in the Church Lads' Brigade at St Aldate's Church.

-Lawrence claimed that he ran away from home around 1905, and served for a few weeks as a boy soldier with the Royal Garrison Artillery at St Mawes Castle in Cornwall, from which he was bought out.
+Lawrence claimed that he ran away from home around 1905 and served for a few weeks as a boy soldier with the Royal Garrison Artillery at St Mawes Castle in Cornwall, from which he was bought out.
 However, no evidence of this appears in army records.